ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-As this interaction mode is designed to facilitate interaction via a secondary device, it is not expected that the client instance redirect the end user to the URI given here at runtime.
+As this interaction mode is designed to facilitate interaction via a secondary device, it is not expected that the client instance redirect the end user to the URI where the code is entered.
-If the client instance is capable of communicating an short arbitrary URI to the end user for use with the user code, the client instance can instead use the ["user_code_uri"](#request-interact-usercodeuri) method instead.
+If the client instance is capable of communicating an short arbitrary URI to the end user for use with the user code, the client instance SHOULD instead use the ["user_code_uri"](#request-interact-usercodeuri) mode.
-If the client instance is capable of communicating a long arbitrary URI to the end user, such as through a scannable code, the client instance can use the ["redirect"](#request-interact-redirect) mode for this purpose instead of or in addition to the user code mode.
+If the client instance is capable of communicating a long arbitrary URI to the end user, such as through a scannable code, the client instance SHOULD use the ["redirect"](#request-interact-redirect) mode for this purpose instead of or in addition to the user code mode.

 See details of the interaction in {{interaction-usercode}}.